boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 with the crowd.
 Nate Silver infers this from the numbers that the pollsters themselves report; the margins in several swing states are too consistently close to be plausible, even if the election truly is a dead tie among decided voters.

-Other than mentioning the binomial distribution and some probabilities, Silver doesn't "show his work" with much detail.
+Other than a passing mention of the binomial distribution, Silver doesn't "show his work" with much detail.
 Since probability math can be really easy to get wrong (at least for me!), I thought I'd take a stab at trying the brute force option of simulating polls in a hypothetical dead tie, i.e. exactly 50% of decided voters plan to vote for each of the major candidates, Harris & Trump (I also happen to be a computer programmer by hobby and profession, so maybe I'm just a hammer looking for a nail).

 This little project was made possible thanks to Nate Silver's blog, Silver Bulletin, collecting and distributing poll results.
 Here are the data files containing the poll results that I used